-The "Tire Pressure Monitoring Telltale Light" will illuminate in the interest of the interest illuminate in the instrument cluster, and an audible chime will be activated when one or more of the four active road tire pressures are low.
-The audible chime will sound once every ignition cycle for each condition that it detects.
+The "Tire Pressure Monitoring Telltale Light" will illuminate in the instrument cluster, and an audible chime will be activated when one or more of the four active road tire pressures are low.
 In addition, the Electronic Vehicle Information Center (EVIC) will display one or more Low Pressure messages (Left Front, Left Rear, Right Front, Right Rear) for 3 seconds, and a graphic display of the pressure value(s) with the low tire(s) flashing.
 Refer to "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.